dtm-labs/rockscache/helper/README-en.md

 ## Downgrading and strong consistency
 The library supports downgrading.
 The downgrade switch is divided into
 - `DisableCacheRead`: turns off cache reads, default `false`; if on, then Fetch does not read from the cache, but calls fn directly to fetch the data
-- `DisableCacheDelete`: disables cache delete, default false; if on, then TagDeleted does nothing and returns directly
+- `DisableCacheDelete`: disables cache delete, default false; if on, then TagAsDeleted does nothing and returns directly

 When Redis has a problem and needs to be downgraded, you can control this with these two switches.
 If you need to maintain strong consistent access even during a downgrade, rockscache also supports